LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 Make sure Mono is installed first.

 #.
 Now go to <http://monodevelop.com> (not Xamararin for the open source version).
+   This link appears on the Mono page, too.

 #.
 As with Mono, we need to look for the downloads link.
    You should download the *stable* version.